willmiller6/Final-Project-ECON-5253/README.md

 install.packages(c("tidyverse", "plm", "stargazer", "kableExtra", "patchwork"))
 ```

-To run the script on your local machine, simply download it and run it from start to finish, and it will automate the complilation of all figures and tables included in the data.
+To run the script on your local machine, simply download it (and the associated dataframe) before running it from start to finish, and it will automate the complilation of all figures and tables included in the data.